 "All that you hear is less than I hear!
 I heard footsteps coming towards us.
 Silence yourself that we may find out whom we are being brought into contact with.
 I doubt that any would have thought as yet of searching this passage for us.
 The advantage of surprise will be upon our side."
 Grignr warned.

-In Orson Scott Card's novel Empire, the main characters, while fighting for their lives during surprise-attacks-in-peacetime with never-before-seen giant mecha, basically have a full conversation, complete with sarcastic political commentary.
+- In Orson Scott Card's novel Empire the main characters, while fighting for their lives during surprise attacks from never-before-seen Humongous Mecha, basically have a full conversation, complete with sarcastic political commentary.

-In the Japanese play Chusingura, the character of Kanpei commits sepukku (suicide by splitting his diaphragm with a sword).
+- In the Japanese play Chusingura, Kanpei commits seppuku.
 Before his death, his companions arrive with news.
 Kanpei proceeds to have several pages worth of dialogue before he finally succumbs.

-Terry Pratchett's Maskerade (sic) parodies the use of Singing is a Free Action common in opera, when the villain with a stage sword between his arm and chest takes five minutes to die, while repeatedly jumping up and delivering yet another Info Dump each time.
+- Maskerade parodies the use of Singing is a Free Action common in opera, when the villain with a stage sword between his arm and chest takes five minutes to die, while repeatedly jumping up and delivering yet another Info Dump each time.

 Patroclos: My good man, why do you bandy words like this?
 You are wasting time.
 Taunts and jibes will not drive the Trojans away from that dead body.
 Many a man will fall before that!
 Words are potent in debate, deeds in war decide your fate.
 Then don't go on piling up the words, but fight!